The four pillars of SEO are:

 By verifying your location and a few contact details, you can get your business featured in your particular geographic area.
 This will send positive signals to your website as Google will see that you are a legitimate business.
 Additionally, it will tell potential customers that you are actually a local, real business, that they can actually trust and work with.

 Finally, once customers start using your service or buying your products, make sure you ask them to leave reviews and comments on your Google Business Profile page!
 This is a quick way to send social signals to Google (as well as future customers) that you are trusted!
-Just remember to interact and respond to your customers!

 3. Social Media